What's Coming to Netflix in July 2022

 - The Talented Mr. Ripley (1999) – Matt Damon stars in this crime thriller set in the 1950s.

-- The Terminal (2004) – Tom Hanks wonders around an airport for over 2 hours.
+- The Terminal (2004) – Tom Hanks wanders around an airport for over 2 hours.

 - Wild Card (2015) – Jason Statham’s action movie about a freelance tough guy with a gambling habit unwittingly stirs the wrath of a pitiless mob boss.